 Think of a change you recently experienced.
 What were the early signs that a change was coming?

-Take the Seasons of Change questionnaire to get a clearer sense of where you are in the change process.
-The questionnaire doesn’t provide a score.
-If you’re interested in learning more about a change you’re experiencing, it offers a great starting point for discussion.
-After you take the questionnaire, let me know if you’d like to talk about it.
-I’m pleased to offer a free, no obligation half-hour consultation so we can talk about your responses.
+Take the Seasons of Change questionnaire to get a sense of where you are in the change process.
+The questionnaire won’t score or rate you.
+Instead, it offers a great starting point for our discussion.
+Contact me to talk about it in a free, no obligationhalf-hour Ask-A-Coach phone session.
+I look forward to talking with you.

 *Name changed and details altered to protect privacy.